buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``tablabel`` (optional; default is same as label)

-    The label of the tab if this parameter is included into a tab layout NestedParameter}.
+    The label of the tab if this parameter is included into a tab layout NestedParameter.
     This is what is displayed to the user.

 ``default`` (optional; default: "")